seroanalytics/serosolver/vignettes/serosolver-quick_start_guide.md

 The final inputs required by `serosolver` are starting infection histories for each individual.
-The function `setup_infection_histories_new_2()` creates a matrix of infection histories given a matrix of titre data by looking at an individual’s titre against each strain.
+The function `setup_infection_histories_new_2()` creates a matrix of infection histories given a matrix of titre data by looking at an individual's titre against each strain.
 Where titres are raised, it suggests an infection.
 In this way, it can propose plausible initial infection histories from which to begin MCMC sampling.